 London is the world's leading centre for the provision of shipping services such as broking, insurance, finance, legal and arbitration, ship management and technical advice.

-Despite the decline in the United Kingdom-registered merchant fleet relative to some other leading maritime nations during the post-war period, the United Kingdom also remains a significant base for ownership and control of ships, particularly through the growth in United Kingdom-based tonnage credited to the United Kingdom tonnage tax scheme.
-In recent years, the eligibility criteria for registration on the United Kingdom flag has been widened, enabling more shipowners around the world to register vessels in British overseas territories such as Bermuda, and Crown dependencies such as the Isle of Man also have substantial fleets of merchant ships registered with them.
+Despite the decline in the UK-registered merchant fleet relative to some other leading maritime nations during the post-war period, the United Kingdom also remains a significant base for ownership and control of ships, particularly through the growth in UK-based tonnage credited to the UK tonnage tax scheme.
+In recent years, the eligibility criteria for registration on the UK flag has been widened, enabling more shipowners around the world to register vessels in British overseas territories such as Bermuda, and Crown dependencies such as the Isle of Man also have substantial fleets of merchant ships registered with them.

 Shipping is predominantly financed by a combination of shareholder funding (private or public) and bank or lessor, or (for new ships) export credit agency-backed lending secured by mortgages over ships and related rights, with a significant – albeit often cyclical – contribution of funding from debt capital markets, principally within the United States and Norway.

 London is one of the leading centres for financing the global shipping industry and hosts shipping teams from domestic banks in the United Kingdom and, very significantly, foreign banks (such as the United States, Far Eastern, continental European and Scandinavian banks).
 These banks arrange and extend secured lending and ancillary financial services and also provide structuring and advisory services for other financing products (such as leasing, public and private equity, debt capital markets and derivatives).